 "It's finally decided to rain."

-Understanding the forecast
+Understanding the weather forecast

 Many British people are keen gardeners, and they keep a close eye on the weather forecast.
 Here are some of the weather features which can worry gardeners: